trentrichardson/jQuery-SliderAccess/README.md

 Use
 ---
-- To use this plugin you must include jQuery and jQuery UI with Slider wigit
+- To use this plugin you must include jQuery and jQuery UI with Slider and Button wigit
 - Include sliderAccess script
 - now use sliderAccess with $('#selector').slider().sliderAccess()